 What are the benefits of cross-country skiing?

-- It provides considerable cardiovascular exercise
+- Excellent cardiovascular exercise

-- You work out many major muscle groups
+- Works out major muscle groups

-- It Improves your visual acuity
+- Enhances visual acuity

-- It’s a great cross-training activity
+- An ideal cross-training activity

-- It’s great for bonding with others
+- Great for bonding with friends or family

 Can you ski year-round in Aspen? – What months can you ski in Aspen?